NikkyXO/BlogAPI/README.md

 # BlogAPI

-** This API provides functionality for creating and managing a blog platform with features such as file uploads to AWS S3, following and followers, posts, comments, and categories. **
+__This API provides functionality for creating and managing a blog platform with features such as file uploads to AWS S3, following and followers, posts, comments, and categories__

 ## Getting Started
 ### Prerequisites
  - Before you begin, ensure you have the following:
  - Node.js and npm installed
  - MongoDB database
  - AWS S3 bucket for file uploads